AgustinSV/new-quiz-mouse/README.md

   - questions and answers you made
   - ability to shuffle, go to the previous, go to the next, and flip the card
 - if you scroll down in that same page you will see connections made for the flashcard set that you are in
+- at the main page you can also click a button at the bottom to play a matching game, where you select the matching question and answer for the flashcard sets

 ## License information